Chart Color Schemes

 Mirboo North is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with the area's population expected to reduce by 193 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to expand by 50 people.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for the years 2032 to 2041.
+Future population trends indicate a decline in overall population by 187 persons by 2041.
+However, specific age cohorts are expected to grow, notably the 25 to 34 age group, projected to expand by 48 people over this period.

 Frequently Asked Questions - Population